ChrisVT-qt/MandelPoster/README.md

 - To generate pictures that a larger than the screen resolution.
 You can easily generate VERY large pictures with it, practically only limited by your memory (PNG - the output format - can be 2 billion pixels on each side).
-I used this to generate large high-resolution prints to hang in my stairwell.
+I used this to generate large high-resolution prints (posters - hence the name!) to hang in my stairwell.

 In all honesty, I haven touched this piece of software in about five years.
 There's a number of things I'd like to implement, see the corresponding